andyundso/Bar-Tracker/README.md

 yarn run watch-server
 ````

-* Tests can be run with Jest:
+* Tests can be run with Jest, but you have to manually create the test db first.

 ````
-yarn run test
+createdb -h 127.0.0.1 bars-tracker-test -U postgres yarn run test
 ````